Share On

 Snakebites

 Venomous snakebites are not common, but when they occur, should be treated seriously and immediately.
 If you notice a snakebite, look for others.
-Snake venom varies by species, and the severity of a bite can also be influenced by size, age, and the number of bites.
+Snake venom varies by species, and the severity of a bite can also be influenced by the size, age, and the number of bites.
 Most venoms can impair blood clotting and damage the heart, while some others contain neurotoxins.
 Signs of snakebite may include:

 • Pain